 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense until then.
 The City has two items that meets this criterion, as related to pensions and other postemployment benefits (OPEB) reported in the Statement of Net Position.
 This represents the effect of the net change in the City's proportion of the collective net pension and OPEB liabilities and difference during the measurement period between the City's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
-In addition to liabilities, the Statement of Financial Position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
+In addition to liabilities, the Statement of Financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
 The City has two items that meet the criterion for this category as related to pensions and OPEB reported in the Statement of Net Position.